grafana/grafana/docs/sources/enterprise/access-control/_index.md

 # Fine-grained access control

-> The fine-grained access control is currently in beta.
+> **Note:** Fine-grained access control is currently in beta.
 Expect changes in future releases.

 > Fine-grained access control is available behind the `accesscontrol` feature flag in Grafana Enterprise 8.0+.